ArtS/arts.github.com/index.md

 ###Contact

 Have you got anything interesting going on?
-Drop me a so we can discuss it.
+Drop me a line so we can discuss it.
 My email is <a href="mailto:art.skvira@gmail.com">art.skvira@gmail.com</a>
 Or give me a call at <a href="call:0416394620">0416 394 620</a> (outside of Australia dial <a href="call:+61416394620">+61 416 394 620</a>)